 or <button>

-kinds of ways.
-It’s worth noting that there are various other ways that
+anonymous block boxes.
+Also, it’s worth noting that there are various

-our browser does not fully implement all the complexities of inline
+other ways that our browser does not fully implement all the

 class BlockLayout: